 The sub-internship will be open to 4th year medical students by departmental permission.

 The rotation will be offered from September until May of each year.

-Working under the supervision of the pulmonary and critical care fellow and a senior resident, the sub-intern will be responsible for all aspects of care for their patients.
+Working under the supervision of the pulmonary and critical care fellow and their senior resident, the sub-intern will be responsible for all aspects of care for their patients.
 They will be expected to write all admission and daily progress on their patients and to communicate with consultants and other providers that are part of the multidisciplinary MICU team.

 At the start of the rotation, the sub-intern will admit one patient per night but as the rotation progresses this total may be increased to 2 patients per call night at the discretion of the supervising resident, fellow or attending physician based on the sub-intern’s demonstrated skills and current patient load.
 Sub-interns may be responsible for up to 4 patients at any one time.

 During the course of their work on the service, sub-interns may also gain experience in certain procedures including central venous catheter or arterial line placement.
 However, priority for all therapeutic and diagnostic procedures goes to the interns and residents on the service and the sub-intern may have to defer to these individuals in certain situations, even when such procedures are being performed on their patients.
 In the era of work-hour requirements and caps on admissions, it has become increasingly difficult to ensure that the resident staff get adequate procedural experience.
 It is for this reason that priority for all procedures goes to the resident staff.
 If they have done an adequate number of the procedure in question or are too busy with other work to complete the procedure, then the sub-intern will have an opportunity to do the procedures.